Ivica Tucak: National team coaching career

 In 2005, Tucak started to work as coach of the junior men's Croatia national team along Veselin Đuho, winning the bronze medal at the 2008 European Championship in Belgrade, and the gold medal at the 2009 World Championship in Šibenik.

 From 2010 until 2011, Tucak worked as assistant to the head coach of the senior Croatia men's team, Ratko Rudić, while in September 2012, he succeeded him.
 With Croatia, he won the 2017 World Championship tournament in Hungary.
+He won another world championship in 2024 in Qatar, and in 2022 he was also the European champion!

 Personal life

 Born in Šibenik, Tucak graduated from the water polo at the Zagreb Faculty of Kinesiology in 2013, where his mentor was the famous Croatian water polo player, Dubravko Šimenc.
 In 2010, City of Šibenik awarded Tucak for the best coach in Šibenik in 2009.

-Tucak, with his wife Marijana, had a daughter Tena who died tragically in June 2005, at the age of 3.
+Tucak, with his wife Marijana, had a daughter Tena who died in June 2005, at the age of 3.

 Tucak is awarded for the best coach in the world by FINA, in December 2017.